A former psychic has been found guilty of theft and fraud offences involving sums totalling more than €1.6 million.

 Simon Gold, 54, with an address at Aughavas, Co Leitrim, had pleaded not guilty to 22 charges, including money laundering, theft, deception and the use and possession of false instruments between January 2010 and October 2012.

 During the trial it was alleged that Gold represented himself as a highly qualified financial consultant.

-The jury was told the case involves five alleged victims, four of whom are Irish and a fifth who was a very wealthy Danish businessman and the offences related to transfers of money to companies controlled by Mr Gold.
+The prosecution in the case said it involved five victims, four of whom were Irish and a fifth who was a very wealthy Danish businessman and the offences related to transfers of money to companies controlled by Mr Gold.

 A search of a house in Co Leitrim in 2014 had uncovered a number of documents including business cards in three different names using titles of "head of private banking and wealth management" and "head of investments".

-Gardaí told the court that Simon Gold was arrested during a search of a house in Aughavas, Co Leitrim in February 2014.
+Gardaí told the court that Gold was arrested during a search of a house in Aughavas, Co Leitrim, in February 2014.

 The jury of six men and six women deliberated for almost 12 and a half hours, before returning their verdicts at the Dublin Circuit Criminal Court this morning.